arkits/chaddi-tg/README.md

 - `/gamble` lets you win or lose some of your internet points.
 - `/choose` makes a random selection if you're confused about two or more things.

-## Requirements and Dependecies
+## Requirements and Dependencies

-- A VPS to run Chaddi 24*7
+- A node to run Chaddi 24*7
+  - Your node needs to be publicly accessible over the internet if you want to setup Webhook Connectivity.
 - Python 3
 - ffmpeg (For WebM Conversion)